 Data and information, including QAPPs, submitted through the California Integrated Report Upload Portal.

-WQP that includes federal USGS, U.S. EPA, and tribal data.
+Water Quality Portal (“WQP”) that includes federal USGS, U.S. EPA, and tribal data.

 Existing internal Water Board data and reports.

 Other sources of data and information that became readily available to Water Board staff, such as fish and shellfish advisories, beach postings, and closures; reports of fish kills, cancers, lesions or tumors; and reports of dog deaths associated with water contact.